The new station, located in Vestby, will connect Norway's battery swap network to the planned network in Europe.

 Hours after the original celebration video started circulating on January 19, multiple recreated versions based on it were circulating on Chinese social media, and they were added with brand new soundtracks, creating a completely different feel to the action in the video.

-In Norway, NIO is also planning to open its second NIO House in the country at Strandgata 15 in Bergen, with a total area of 312 square meters, according to the Norwegian version of the NIO app posted at the end of May.
+In Norway, Nio is also planning to open its second showroom in the country at Strandgata 15 in Bergen, with a total area of 312 square meters, according to the Norwegian version of the Nio app posted at the end of May.

-The new NIO House is expected to open in the third quarter, one year after the opening of NIO's first facility in Norway.
+The new Nio showroom is expected to open in the third quarter, one year after the opening of Nio's first facility in Norway.

 Nio will also build two new battery swap stations in Bergen, according to information previously published in the Norwegian version of the Nio app.

 To accelerate its battery swap network in Europe, Nio is building an Nio Power Europe plant in Pest, Hungary, which will be operational in September.

 This is Nio's first overseas plant, covering an area of about 10,000 square meters, and will serve as the production, service and R&D center for Nio's power products in Europe.

 Here are more pictures of the second battery swap station in Norway, as shared by Nio on its official WeChat account.